 Although Thompson never again set foot along the lower reaches of the Little Bitterroot River after 1809, he recognized the drainage and it's relative location from his 1812 perch on the high knoll.

 During his years in the fur trade, Thompson often made sketches of what he regarded as special places.
 Unfortunately, most have been lost.
 Only a handful of sheets have survived.
 One of those is a sketch of the Mission Mountains was done while he and Le Gauche were on top of the high knoll on March 1, 1812.
 The following short entry appeared in his journal that day: "Sketched off the Lake &c..."
 Further down in the same entry he notes:

 "...the Scenery on the east Side of the Lake is not striking, a sameness of Hills appears to the Scenery I drew off 2 years ago - to the southd of which last a bold wide Gap formed one common Road to the Buffaloe a few years ago, but from its vicinity to the Peagans, disused for many Years - the line of Hills &c is sketched off as per Map - marked NE View of the NE defile &c..."

-All things considered, Linda and I are convinced that the red line best represents Thompson's route on March 1, 1812.
-His mileage estimates, the description of the surrounding country within his view and his identification of the Little Bitterroot drainage all support the Goose Hill location on Back Road at the west edge of Pablo Reservoir as being the place where he and Le Gauche stood—not the E/T location.
+All things considered, Linda and I are convinced that the red line on the left best represents Thompson's route on March 1, 1812.
+His mileage estimates, the description of the surrounding country within his view, and his identification of the Little Bitterroot drainage all support the Goose Hill location on Back Road, at the west edge of Pablo Reservoir, as being the place where he and Le Gauche stood—not the E/T location.